-University of Illinois at Urbana-Champaign Caleb Brooks is an assistant professor at the University of Illinois at Urbana-Champaign in the department of Nuclear, Plasma, and Radiological Engineering.
+University of Illinois at Urbana-Champaign

+Caleb Brooks is an assistant professor at the University of Illinois at Urbana-Champaign in the department of Nuclear, Plasma, and Radiological Engineering.
 His research interests include nuclear reactor thermal-hydraulics, validation of safety analysis codes and computational fluid dynamics codes, as well as, research and design of next generation reactor systems.
 Dr. Brooks received his Ph.D. from Purdue University where he worked in the Thermal-hydraulic and Reactor Safety Laboratory (TRSL).
 In 2013 he was the recipient of both the Purdue University 'College of Engineering Outstanding Research Award' and 'College of Engineering Outstanding Service Award'.

-COURSE OUTLINE Day 1: Governing Equations and Numerical Methods Overview of Course (Vanka, 30 mins) Multiphase Flows in Engineering (Brooks, 30 mins) Time averaging of local-instant formulation (Brooks, 3 hrs) Determinism of the two-fluid model Interfacial transfer modeling Interfacial area concentration modeling Review of existing data and validation efforts Basic Numerical Methods (Vanka, 1 hr) Finite Difference Method Finite Volume Method Fractional step algorithm for Incompressible Flows (1 hr) Day 2: Gas Particle and Gas-Liquid Flows Lagrangian Particle Tracking algorithm (Mashayek, 4 hrs) Forces on a particle Two-way coupling methods Implementation Applications Gas-liquid flows with Front tracking (Tryggvason 2 hrs) Methodology Dinner Reception: Day 2, 6-9 pm 3 2 Day 3: Gas-liquid flows Gas-liquid flows with Front tracking (Tryggvason 2 hrs) Implementation Applications Interface Tracking Methods (Vanka, 3 hrs) Level Sets Coupled Level Sets and VOF Implementations and Applications Eulerian-Eulerian Numerical Techniques (1 hr) REGISTRATION FEE: \$300 The fee for the course covers instructional material costs, break refreshments, and lunch each day.
+COURSE OUTLINE

+Day 1: Governing Equations and Numerical Methods

+Overview of Course (Vanka, 15 mins)

+Time averaging of local-instant formulation (Brooks, 3 hrs)

+Determinism of the two-fluid model

+Interfacial transfer modeling

+Interfacial area concentration modeling

+Review of existing data and validation efforts

+Fractional step algorithm for Incompressible Flows (45 mins)

+Lunch

+Gas Particle Flows

+Lagrangian Particle Tracking algorithm (Mashayek, 3 hrs)

+Forces on a particle

+Two-way coupling methods

+Implementation

+Applications

+Dinner Reception (ticketed cruise on Lake Michigan)

+2

+Day 2: Gas-liquid flows

+Front Tracking, Implementation and Applications (Tryggvason, 3hrs)

+Lunch

+Interface Tracking Methods (Vanka, 3 hrs)

+Level Sets

+Coupled Level Sets and VOF

+Implementations and Applications

+Eulerian-Eulerian Numerical Techniques (1 hr)

+REGISTRATION

+FEE: \$300

+The fee for the course covers instructional material costs, break refreshments, and lunch each day.
 All fees must be paid in advance at least two weeks before the start of the course.
 Pay by credit card, check, money order, or request to bill employer.

-Please use the form that can be found online at: www.astfe.org/courses/ctmf/ Cancellations must be received at least two weeks before the course begins; substitutions will be accepted.
+Please use the form that can be found online at: www.astfe.org/courses/ctmf2018/

+Cancellations must be received at least two weeks before the course begins; substitutions will be accepted.
 In the event that insufficient registrations or any situation beyond our control warrants cancellation of the course, participants will be notified immediately and a full refund will be issued.

 Registration will be limited to 30 attendees.